Hurricane Fiona Woodlot Assistance Claim Form

-- Eligible woodlots must be privately owned (industrial landowners are not eligible) and remain in a forested state for (10) years or more following treatment.
+- Eligible woodlots remain in a forested state for (10) years or more following treatment.
 If the area is taken out of forest production, the Landowner, Contractor or other Agent, their heirs or their assignee(s) may be required to repay to the ASF any contribution or contributions originally paid.

 - The ASF is a funding agency only; the Landowner, Contractor or other Agent is responsible for all aspects of work done on the property under this program.

-- The Contractor or other Agent must have current NS Workers Compensation or show proof of adequate insurance coverage.
+- The Contractor or other Agent must have current NS Workers Compensation.

 - An eligible landowner is defined as a unique ownership entity listed in the NS Property Registry Database (POL).
 The claimed area cannot exceed the POL area.

 - Clean-up sites that have been converted to a non-forestry purpose during the 5 years immediately prior to the proposed treatment application date shall be ineligible for funding.
 The Association must obtain written confirmation from landowners that a clean-up site has not been converted to a non-forestry purpose to the treatment application date.